EntropySynthetica/notable/notes/Git_Cheat_Sheet.md

 See the differences in your staged (or unstaged) changes `git diff --staged` # for staged changes
 `git diff` # for unstaged changes

+Check that you can connect via SSH to git repo
+`ssh -vT git@github.com`

 Advanced Git Reference
 https://dev.to/g_abud/advanced-git-reference-1o9j